• Skip to primary navigation

 Why aren't my energy balls sticking together?

-If the dough is not coming together, add a little water 1 teaspoon at a time and continue to pulse in your food processor until sticky.
+If the dough is not coming together, add a little water 1 tsp at a time and continue to pulse in your food processor until sticky.
 If the dough is too wet, add a few more oats and pulse.

 More energy ball recipes